 - Browse computer names.

 Selecting Scan Active Directory will scan the computer objects based on the query that you provide.
 The second option Browse for computer names will scan the list of computer names that you provide.

 I will choose the first option Scan Active Directory.
 Click Configure and then click Next.

 On the Administrator Account page select Other user account, provide the user account and password.
 Click Discover.

-What account should I use here ? – The account that you specify must have administrative privileges on the targeted computers.
+What account should I use to install SCOM Agent?
+The account that you specify must have administrative privileges on the targeted computers.
 The user account “scomadmin” is a member of domain admins group and has the administrative privileges on all the domain computers.

 There is another option at the bottom “This is a local computer account, not a domain account“.
 Selecting this option will allow management server action account to perform discovery.

-To push or install SCOM agents on to computers, we select an account i.e. Agent Action Account.
-I will be using the same account as i used above.
+To install SCOM agent we will initially select the client computer.
+Select the Management Mode as Agent.
+Click Next.
+To push or install SCOM agents on to computers, we select an account, i.e. Agent Action Account.
+I will be using the same account as I used above.
 Click Finish.

 Monitoring SCOM Agent Installation